 This iDoc simulates a fictitious retail online banking web site, called SimBank.
 SimBank would like to improve their customer service by improving their trouble ticket system.
 To assure an accurate specification, businesspeople created this high-fidelity simulation to validate the steps that various users will encounter when entering and handling trouble tickets.

-This iDoc is designed for embedding in the iRise Definition Center Dashboard.
+iRise Avatar™ software allows you to add new functionality to Definition Center without writing any code.
+This Basic Sidebar is designed for embedding in the iRise Definition Center Dashboard sidebar.
 It includes support and training information, links to the iRise community, and a place to submit tips or issues.
-Use this iDoc as a template for your own DC sidebar projects.
-To embed this project in your Definition Center you must have Administrator access.
-For more information access the iRise Help System.
+Use it as a template for your own DC sidebar projects.
+For more information about the Dashboard Sidebar, access the iRise Help System.

-When installed as a project detail page extension, this iDoc allows you to generate reports using custom templates that can be created and customized to meet your organizations reporting needs.
+iRise Avatar™ software allows you to add new functionality to Definition Center without writing any code.
+When installed as Project Detail Tab, this Custom Reporting Tab allows you to generate reports using custom templates to meet your organization's reporting needs.
 You can use it to manage your custom document templates and produce reports (Word, Excel, PDF, etc.) based on those templates.
-Beta release.
-Chrome only.
-Requires iRise 9.0 or higher.
+Beta release, Chrome only.
 Installation Instructions

 Here's another ahead of it's time iDoc from 2007.
 This tutorial uses tables, image zoom effect, and multiple views to simulate the display of product information on a shopping site.